Lori Boice, MT(ASCP), RHIT, CTR

 Barbara is the Manager of Oncology Support Services at St. Vincent’s Healthcare in Jacksonville FL.
 She manages the cancer registry operations and monitors compliance with standards by the Commission on Cancer (CoC) and the National Accreditation Program for Breast Cancers (NAPBC).
 Barbara is responsible for reporting cancer incidence to the Florida Cancer Data System (FCDS) for three facilities.
 She very active in Florida Cancer Registrars Association (FCRA) and serves on St. John’s River State College HIT Advisory Committee.
 She has published articles in FCRA SunTimes as well as NCRA publications.
 Barbara is passionate about mentoring, loves to share her knowledge and skills in this profession.

 Lynda Douglas has been a CTR for over 25 years.
 She has worked in both hospital and central registry environments.
-After positions with SEER in Northern California and the California Central Registry at USC, Lynda served as the Technical Administrator at AJCC for the 6th Edition of the Cancer Staging Manual and led the development of CS version 1.
-She currently works as a Public Health Advisor for the Centers for Disease Control and Prevention-Cancer Surveillance Branch.
+After positions with SEER in Northern California and the California Central Registry at USC, Lynda served as the Technical administrator at AJCC for the 6th edition of the Caner Staging Manual and led the development of CS version 1.
+She currently works as a Public Health Adviser for the Centers for Disease Control and Prevention-Cancer Surveillance Branch.
 She has been with the CDC for 5 1/2 years.
-Lynda is a former NCRA president.
+Lynda is a former NCRA President.

 Although retired, Nancy remains active in the field of cancer registry and with local registrars.
 In addition to providing consultant services to a number of clients, Nancy spent many years in the in several hospital registries.
 Most recently, Nancy served as the Manager of Cancer Information Services at the University of California San Francisco Medical Center.
 Nancy has been an active member of NCRA, the California Cancer Registrars Association and the Northern California Cancer Registrars Association of since the 1980s.
 She earned her BS and a Masters’ degree in business before moving to the field of Medical Technology and becoming a CTR.